 Alcohol: No drinking for at least the first 48 hours post-op.
 Alcohol can thin the blood and/or cloud the judgment.
 Don’t risk it.
-It’s not a good idea to drink with naproxen in your system anyways.
+It’s not a good idea to drink with NSAIDS in your system anyways.
 Not only should you not drink, you should also stay away from drunks.

 Pain and its management: You can use acetaminophen (Tylenol) for the first two days, then ibuprofen 600mg four times a day for the next five days.
 The ibuprofen is not just for pain.
 It also reduces inflammation, which often peaks around day three or four after vasectomy.
 People who get stomach upset from ibuprofen can substitute another anti-inflammatory like Celebrex.
 Those allergic to ibuprofen can substitute acetaminophen.

 Sexual activity: No ejaculation for a week.
 If you don’t follow this one you void the warranty.
 (Just kidding, there is no warranty.)
 After 7 days you get to resume sex, but still use birth control precautions until the sperm counts show you are clear.